 - Suddenly sit straight up in bed

-- Shout or scream in distress or fear
+- Shout, scream, or start crying in distress or fear

 - Have increased breathing and a faster heartbeat